 What we suggest to help maintain balance is to figure roughly that your treats should comprise 80% meat, 15% vegetables and 5% fruit.
 That does not mean that this 80-15-5 proportion offers the right nutritional balance for your dogs.
 There are lots of other ingredients in small amounts added to help get an optimal mix, which is what we do for our Peak Power Raw Dog Food.
 But this is a ballpark proportion you can use for treats.

 So, you could cook a bunch of meat and by weight, add some vegetables and fruits to the mix to get that 80-15-5 balance, and put this mixture in your refrigerator with expectations to use it all up in 1 week.
 That way, over the course of the week, you maintain balance, whereas on individual days it might be imbalanced if you are feeding more vegetables one day over meat or fruit, for example.

 In terms of specific foods, we like to use true grass fed beef and organic free range chicken.
 For vegetables and fruit, your choice may depend upon what your dog likes because by themselves, some dogs may not want to eat them.
-But here is our go to list that we use in our food and treats:
+At the end of this article is our go to list that we use in our food and treats.

 So if you are feeding a raw diet, you might not be able to use meals for training sessions, but you still have options for providing consistently healthy foods when training.